Version2beta/talks/thats_my_monkey/paper.md

 Immutable databases provide our persistence layer with many of the same benefits immutable state provides us in our programs.
 We can reason about our data.
 Changes to our data are idempotent.
 We have an audit trail showing when and how our data changed.
 We can ask questions about our data over time.
 Our queries are essentially pure functions run against a bunch of events that affect our understanding of identity.

+## Let's talk about reactive systems

+[The Reactive Manifesto](http://www.reactivemanifesto.org/) identifies ways that the architectures and expectations we have used to guide our work in the past decade and longer are slow, fat, unreliable, and incapable of meeting the needs of today's internet.
+In response to that, they have defined a coherent systems architecture that expects 100% uptime, milisecond-range response times, cloud-based infrastructure, and petabytes of data.
+They call these "reactive systems", and they're based on four characteristics:

+* **Responsive:** Rapid and consistent response times build confidence in the usability of the system as well as the absence (and handling) of errors.
+* **Resilient:** Reactive systems stay responsive even during a failure, because components are replicated, isolated, and delegated responsibility when other components fail.
+* **Elastic:** Even when workloads vary significantly, reactive systems remain responsive, because designs avoid bottlenecks and contention points, timely scaling, and constant monitoring in a cloud environment.
+* **Event driven:** Reactive systems employ asynchronous message passing in order to decouple disparate systems, avoid blocking communication, isolate services, and make location transparent,

+Taken together, these four characteristics of reactive systems not only help us design and build scalable, anti-fragile systems, they reduce the complexity of the systems themselves and align nicely with the functional-first concepts described early, and with Domain Driven Design.

 ## Let's talk about domains

 Domain Driven Design (DDD) is an approach to developing software based on a collaboration between technical experts (us) and domain experts (people who know a lot about the problems our code will solve).
 In DDD, we organize our code around the organization of the domain and how the domain problems are modeled.